smonksi/premiere-league-stats/README.md

 # TODOs
 -   cater for multiple season passes on same query type (e.g 'All CLubs' or 'All Positions' )
 -   all code now requires refactoring!

+# New features 26 July 2023

+Added new features or adjustments: -
+-   basic refactoring in readiness for multiple season looping